 "The Myers-Briggs Company" means The Myers-Briggs Company Limited together with its European branch offices (including The Myers-Briggs Company - France, The Myers-Briggs Company - Netherlands and The Myers-Briggs Company - Germany);

-"Registered User" means an individual who is registered with The Myers-Briggs Company as qualified to administer one or more of our psychometric assessments to respndents, to interpret reports compiled from respondent responses and to provide feedback to respondents (and who account has not been suspended);
+"Registered User" means an individual who is registered with The Myers-Briggs Company as qualified to administer one or more of our psychometric assessments to respondents, to interpret reports compiled from respondent responses and to provide feedback to respondents (and who account has not been suspended);

-"Restricted Materials" means any psychometric assessments or materials (including questionnaire booklets, score keys and weights, answer sheets and profile sheets) that, at the time of purchase, are identified as restricted in The Myers-Briggs Company’s current catalogue, in The Myers-Briggs Company's sales literature, on the website or on the tests or materials themselves;
+"Restricted Materials" means any psychometric assessments or materials (including questionnaire booklets, score keys and weights, answer sheets and profile sheets) that, at the time of purchase, are identified as restricted in The Myers-Briggs Company’s current catalogue, in The Myers-Briggs Company's sales literature, on the website or on the assessments or materials themselves;

 "Trademarks" means all the registered and unregistered trademarks used by The Myers-Briggs Company in the course of business.